Jammy2211/PyAutoLens/docs/overview/overview_9_clusters.rst

     sources_file = path.join(model_path, "sources.json")
     sources = af.Collection.from_json(file=sources_file)

-    galaxy_list = lenses + sources
+    galaxies = lenses + sources

-    model = af.Collection(galaxy_list=galaxy_list)
+    model = af.Collection(galaxies=galaxies)

 SExtractor Catalogues
 ---------------------

-Composing the lens model for cluster scale objects requires care, given there are could be hundreds of lenses and sources galaxy_list.
+Composing the lens model for cluster scale objects requires care, given there are could be hundreds of lenses and sources galaxies.
 Manually writing the model in a Python script, in the way we do for galaxy-scale lenses, is therefore not feasible.

 For this cluster, we therefore composed the the model by interfacing with Source Extractor